brandnewchoppa/gau-tensorflow/README.md

 They presented a simpler and more efficient architecture than the Vanilla Transformer.
 It also suffers from quadratic complexity over the context length, but the authors claim it can replace the Multi-Headed Attention with reducing the number of heads to just a single one.

 The key idea is to **formulate attention and GLU** (Gated Linear Unit) as a unified layer to share their computation as much as possible.
-This not only results in higher param/compute efficiency, but also natu- rally enables a powerful attentive gating mechanism.
+This not only results in higher param/compute efficiency, but also naturally enables a powerful attentive gating mechanism.
 (Section 2.)

 ![Gated Attention Unit](./gau-figure.png)